hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 I recommend the book [_Chokepoint Capitalism_](https://www.penguinrandomhouse.com/books/710957/chokepoint-capitalism-by-cory-doctorow-and-rebecca-giblin/) on this topic.
 [Here's the chapter on the effects of online music streaming on artists](https://www.wired.com/story/spotify-streaming-playlists-music/).

 It's also worth noting that new distribution technology can lead to new styles of art.
-The transition from live performance to recorded music—and then to music sold in Long Playing (LP) records—changed music, leading to things like [album-oriented rock](https://en.wikipedia.org/wiki/Album-oriented_rock) and TikTok remixes (like Old Town Road) that are only possible with recorded media.
+The transition from live performance to recorded music—and then to music sold on Long Playing (LP) records—changed music, leading to things like [album-oriented rock](https://en.wikipedia.org/wiki/Album-oriented_rock) and TikTok remixes (like Old Town Road) that are only possible with recorded media.
 New distribution platforms create new media.